adaneshp/Cloud-Native-Application-Architecture/Lab1/README.md

 Hint 5: Helper function for sorting is provided

-The code for the to do section can be seen "textproc" directory.
+The code for the Extra section can be seen "textproc" directory.